 (3)(c) Dating Violence.
 Dating violence means violence between individuals who have or have had a continuing and significant relationship of a romantic or intimate nature.
 For Clery purposes, dating violence is defined as violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
-Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
+Dating violence includes, but is not limited to, stalking, sexual or physical abuse or the threat of such abuse.

 (3)(d) Domestic Violence.
-Domestic violence means any assault, aggravated assault, battery, aggravated battery, sexual assault, sexual battery, stalking, aggravated stalking, kidnapping, false imprisonment, or any criminal offense resulting in physical injury or death of one family or household member by another family or household member.
-For Clery Act purposes, domestic violence is defined as a felony or misdemeanor crime of violence committed

-(a) by a current or former spouse or intimate partner of the victim; (b) by a person with whom the victim shares a child in common; (c) by a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; (d) by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred, or (e) by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.
+Domestic violence means physical injury, serious physical injury, stalking, sexual abuse, strangulation, assault, or the infliction of fear of imminent physical injury, serious physical injury, sexual abuse, strangulation, or assault between family member or members of an unmarried couple that live in the same residence.
+For Clery Act purposes, domestic violence is defined as a felony or misdemeanor crime of violence committed (a) by a current or former spouse or intimate partner of the victim; (b) by a person with whom the victim shares a child in common; (c) by a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; (d) by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.
 A single incident of dating/domestic violence or stalking may qualify as sexual harassment.